orbitmines/archive/projects/_indefinite_future_projects/PENDING ; Education (2027+?).md

+I'm putting this here mainly as an invitation for anyone to contribute.
+All OrbitMines projects, notable: [OrbitMines as a Game Project](),

 Basically using this project education/university stuff in teaching full science-related things.

 Lots of time needs to go into the project before it's remotely ready for this.